thtexpert/inav/docs/SystemIdentification.md

 The define 'USE_SYSTEM_IDENT' is used to seperate the system identification part of the software.

 boxId_e enum is extended by BOXSYSID for definition of mode switch.

-After reboot the capture memory is load with a signal that shows a latency of 61msec and a noise freuqncy peak of 37Hz.
-This can be used to verify the scaling of the configurator.

 ## bootlog